Bamischijf

-A bamischijf (/nl/) is a Dutch snack consisting of a (schijf) of bami, breaded and deep-fried.
+A bamischijf (/nl/) is a Dutch snack consisting of a disc (schijf) of bami, breaded and deep-fried.
 It is a Dutch modification of the Chinese-Indonesian noodle dish bakmi goreng.
 A nasischijf (/nl/) is a similar dish made with nasi goreng.

 Preparation

 The filling is prepared using a base of cooked bami.
 The ingredients are similar to those for bami goreng: vegetables and meat, with Indonesian spices and sauces.
 The noodles are packed as thick as possible so that the product's filling becomes dough-like in consistency.
 This mass is formed into a sausage roll, from which slices are cut.
 These slices are breaded and fried.

 Much of this snack's production takes place in factories, where the product is prepared and then frozen, before being shipped to snackbars.

 Variations

 Other varieties of bamischijf are usually named after their shape: bamiblok (bami block), bamibal (bami ball) and bamihap (bami bite).
 Another variation is the nasischijf (nasi slice), which consists of nasi rather than bami.